f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab5.rst

 - 188.219.154.228
 - 188.241.140.212

 ..
-NOTE:: To lookup ip reputation information directly on the BIG-IP you can use iprep_lookup <IP_addr>
+NOTE:: Using ``ip_prep_lookup x.x.x.x``, where x.x.x.x is the IP
+address of interest, on the command line will provide ip reputation information.